 - 2 cans green beans (14.5 ounces each)

 - 1 1/2 cups crispy french fried onions

 - Preheat oven to 350 degrees F. Grease a medium casserole dish and set aside.

-- Bake for 50-60 minutes, or until mixture is bubbling and green beans are very tender.
+- Bake for 25 minutes, or until top is golden brown and filling is bubbling.

 - Serve immediately.
 Stores in the refrigerator for up to a week.